Zerebel/rj45-cable-simulator/README.md

 # rj45-cable-simulator
- A simulator to practiec the termination of rj45 network cables
+ A simulator to practice the termination of rj45 network cables